oliverphilcox/RascalC/README.md

 cd /global/common/software/desi/users/mrash/RascalC
 pip install -e .
 ```
-This installs the library from my software folder in the development mode, so that after I update it e.g. with some fix, you will have the new version without the need to re-install.
+This installs the library from my software folder in the development mode, so that after I update it e.g. with some fix, you will have the new version without the need to re-install or any other action.

 ### Generic installation (if the above is unavailable)